Jubatian/rrpge-spec/specs/userlib/sprite.rst

 initialized, paying attention to adding an appropriate Display list clear.
 The clear should target all columns selected to be managed by the sprite manager.
-Since the Display list clear is capable to clear only up to 24 columns in single scan modes, and 48 columns in double scanned modes, without other provisions at most only this many columns may be used by the sprite managers.
+Since the Display list clear is capable to clear only up to 24 columns in a fully single scanned mode, without other provisions at most only this many columns may be used by the sprite managers.

 Note that not only the number of columns available can constrain the display of sprites.
 The Graphics Display Generator has a maximum amount of cycles